dauwhe/why-books/EPUB-manifesto.md

 Creating EPUB 3.2, or 3.0.2, is not going to make more people adopt a new version.
 The cost is too high; the benefits too small or too uncertain.
 Even if you think you can just run a script to update something small, do you really want to risk touching every single book you’ve ever published?
 Do you want to redo expensive QA?

 If we want people to upgrade, we need to create something worth upgrading to.
-I would love it if script worked everywhere, if I had persistent local storage, if I could have images that filled the reader’s screen.
+I would love it if script worked everywhere (a very hard problem), if I had persistent local storage, if I could have images that filled the reader’s screen.

 ### 5. Build, then specify